-We are looking for a group of amazing supporters to join this year’s Auckland Marathon team.
-Taking place on Sunday 1st November 2020 the Auckland Marathon is a great way to raise money to improve the lives of patients with gut cancers.
+We are looking for a group of amazing supporters to join our Auckland Marathon team.
+Taking place on Sunday 31st October 2021 the Auckland Marathon is a great way to raise money to improve the lives of patients with gut cancers.
 There’s a distance to suit everyone so you don’t have to be a fitness fanatic to get involved:

 - Full Marathon

 - 5k Challenge

 Sign up today to help kick cancer in the guts!

 Entries open on the 18th February 2021 and if you would like to express your interest in joining our team before that date, you can fill in the form here.

 As a member of our team, we will provide:

 - Gut Cancer Foundation T-shirt if you raise over $200

 - Refund of your entry fee and transfer to ‘Charity Superstar’ entry if you raise over $1000

 - Comprehensive 16 week training guide